 DISCLAIMER: The materials provided on this web site are for informational purposes only and not for the purpose of providing legal advice.
 You should contact an attorney to obtain legal advice about any particular issue or problem.
 The materials do not represent the opinions or conclusions of individual members of the Task Force.
 The posting of these materials does not create requirements or mandates.

 Join us in our effort to address pay inequity in California!

-- Review hiring and promotion processes and procedures to reduce unconscious bias and structural barriers.
+- Review hiring and promotion processes and procedures to reduce unconscious bias and structural barriers; and

-- Identify and promote other best practices that will close the pay gap to ensure fundamental equity for all workers.
+- Promote best practices that will close the pay gap to ensure fundamental equity for all workers.

-We hope we can count on you as an equal pay champion and look forward to partnering with you as we move towards pay equity in California.
+We hope we can count on you to join this effort and look forward to partnering with you as we move towards pay equity in California.